lightstreams-network/lightchain/README.md

 This is the official Lightstreams implementation of a proof-of-authority (PoA) blockchain.
 Lightchain is an ethereum-compatible blockchain which uses byzantine consensus to replace the original proof-of-work (PoW) from Ethereum.
 This is achieved by integrating [`tendermint`](https://github.com/tendermint/tendermint) for the consensus layer.

+## About Lightstreams

+We are currently working hard to release the **Lightstream main network** which aims to provide a fast, privacy-enabled, content-sharing blockchain.
+Stay tuned about our project's progress by reading [the lightstreams blog](https://medium.com/lightstreams) or by checking out the [Lightstreams' website](https://www.lightstreams.network).

 ## Documentation

 You can find more detailed documentation in the [lightchain CLI reference documentation](https://docs.ligthstreams.network/cli-docs/lightchain).